Stress is a natural part of our life. If we can feel happiness, then we can feel stressed.

-There are healthy techniques to cope with stress, and those are what we’ll share with you today.
+There are healthy techniques to cope with stress, and this is what we’ll share with you today

-Defining what stress is will give you a better insight into how to refine the techniques that we will share with you later on and adapt them to your personality.
+Defining what stress is will give you a better insight into how to refine any techniques that we will share with you later on so you can adapt them to your personality.

 An article published by the National Institute of Mental Health defines what stress is so succinctly.

 To quote them “stress is how the brain and body respond to any demand.”

 We can consider stress a normal response to situations that are overwhelming or require our full alertness.

 This means that any activity requiring a certain amount of effort and discomfort can cause, from small work struggles to more serious relationship issues.

 Stress can be associated with thoughts (e.g., “This is too much”), emotions (anxiety, irritability, anger, etc.), and physical responses (headaches, muscular tension, etc.)